aaron-grau/curic/react/readings/intro-to-react-routing.md

 `App` to render `Inbox`.
 We can similarly call `children` in `Inbox` to render `Message`.

-It's also possible to use [`Named Components`](https://github.com/ReactTraining/react-router/blob/master/docs/API.md#named-components) to give a route multiple children.
+It's also possible to use [`Named Components`](https://github.com/ReactTraining/react-router/blob/master/docs/API.md#named-components) to allow a parent component to render multiple children.

 ```js
 // root.jsx